kenjibailly/paimon_discord_bot/Readme.md

 # Functionality

 ### 🦜 Slash Commands:

+#### 🎉 General Functions

+- ✅ /shop
+    - Opens the shop
+- ✅ /wallet
+    - Checks your wallet balance
+- ❌ /games
+    - Lists the upcoming games

+#### 🧑‍💼 Staff functions

 - ✅  /award-team
     - Awards a role 🪙
-    - Input: role, amount, optional: reason
+    - Input: `role`, `amount`, optional: `reason`
 - ✅  /award-user
     - Awards a user 🪙
-    - Input: user, amount, optional: reason
+    - Input: `user`, `amount`, optional: `reason`
 - ✅  /deduct-user
     - Deducts 🪙 from a user
-    - Input: user, amount, optional: reason
+    - Input: `user`, `amount`, optional: `reason`
-- ✅ /wallet
-    - Checks your wallet balance
-- ✅ /shop
-    - Opens the shop
-- ❌ /set-teams
+- ❌ /start-event
-    - Choose 2 roles to be assigned as teams for the team generation
+    - Creates event, users can apply to this event to be added to the team generation
-    - Input: role, role
+    - Input: `event name`, `description`, optional: `image link`
 - ❌ /reset-teams
     - Removes all users from the roles created for the team generation to start over
-- ❌ /start-event
-    - Creates event, users can apply to this event to be added to the team generation
-    - Input: event name, description, optional: image
-- ❌ /set-reward-time
-    - Sets the amount of time the reward will stay before being removed
-    - Input: time in days
-- ❌ /games
-    - Lists the upcoming games
 - ❌ /add-game
     - Adds game to the end of the list
+    - Input: `game`

+#### ⚙️ Settings

+- ❌ /set-teams
+    - Choose 2 roles to be assigned as teams for the team generation
+    - Input: `role`, `role`
+- ❌ /set-rewards
+    - Set chosen rewards, this enables your selected rewards and disables those unselected, default: `all enabled`
-    - Input: game
+    - Input: `reward drop down list`
 - ❌ /set-reward-price
-    - Sets the price per reward for the user to claim
+    - Sets the price per reward for the user to claim, default: `1` 🪙
-    - Input: reward drop down list, amount
+    - Input: `reward drop down list`, `amount`
+- ❌ /set-reward-time
+    - Sets the amount of time the reward will stay before being removed, default: `30 days`
+    - Input: `time in days`

 ### 🏪 Shop